dart-lang/language/working/augmentation-libraries/feature-specification.md

     that returns the value in the backing storage location.
 (Late variables do some additional checking in that implicit body.)

-*   **A setter function.** Again, a setter declaration provides this body explicitly.
+*   **A setter function.** A setter declaration provides this body explicitly.
 A non-final variable declaration provides an implicit setter body that stores the given value in the storage location.
 (Again, late variables do some additional checks.)

 Declarations may be marked `abstract` or `external` and, if so, those are mapped over to the corresponding getter and setter functions.